cosmos/cosmos-sdk/docs/building-modules/invariants.md

 }
 ```

 Typically, this interface is implemented in the module's `keeper`.
-You can see an example implementation of an `InvariantRegistry` from the `crisis` module [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/crisis/internal/keeper/keeper.go). s
+You can see an example implementation of an `InvariantRegistry` from the `crisis` module [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/crisis/internal/keeper/keeper.go).

-`Invariant`s can be triggered manually via [`message`s](./messages-and-queries), but most often they are triggered automatically at the end of each block (see an example [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/crisis/abci.go)).
+`Invariant`s can be checked manually via [`message`s](./messages-and-queries), but most often they are checked automatically at the end of each block (see an example [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/crisis/abci.go)).
 In both cases, if one of the `Invariant`s returns false, the `InvariantRegistry` can trigger special logic (e.g. have the application panic and print the `Invariant`s message in the log).

 ## Next